- The trial of the alleged "Butcher of Bosnia" is suspended on its second day

-The Hague, Netherlands (CNN) -- The war crimes trial of former Bosnian Serb commander Ratko Mladic was suspended until further notice Thursday over the prosecution's failure to disclose some evidence against Mladic, court spokeswoman Nerma Jelacic said.
+The war crimes trial of former Bosnian Serb commander Ratko Mladic was suspended until further notice Thursday over the prosecution's failure to disclose some evidence against Mladic, court spokeswoman Nerma Jelacic said.

 The abrupt suspension came only a day after the long-awaited trial began.

 Prosecutors had been planning to focus Thursday on the massacre of up to 8,000 Muslim men and boys at Srebrenica, for which they accuse Mladic of responsibility.

 But the defense called for a halt to the trial after it found that the prosecution had not shown it all the evidence against Mladic.
 Under court rules, the defense has a right to study prosecution evidence before a trial begins.

 It was not clear what the evidence was or how long the delay would last, but it could be a matter of weeks.

 Lawyers will meet the judge Thursday afternoon to discuss how to proceed.
 The prosecution says that it did not show the defense all of its evidence, an apparent error that became evident when prosecutors began to lay out their case Wednesday.

 Mladic is accused of orchestrating a horrific campaign of ethnic cleansing during the bloody civil war that ripped apart Yugoslavia.

 The former general showed no remorse as his war crimes trial opened Wednesday, at one point even appearing to threaten victims in the court.

 He drew his hand across his neck as if cutting a throat while staring at victims of the war that introduced the phrase "ethnic cleansing."